Post Oak Labs · Infrastructure Comparison Framework

 | Settlement Mechanism | Tokenized claim transfer, then net settlement via RTGS at end-of-cycle; fiat never moves between banks during the transaction itself | Direct on-chain transfer of tokenized value via blockchain consensus; settlement is the transfer itself |

-| Issuer Identity | Regulated commercial bank or central bank - known, licensed entity | Nonbanks (Circle, Paxos), bank subsidiaries, or regulated banks (JPMorgan, BNY Mellon) |
+| Issuer Identity | Regulated commercial bank or central bank (known, licensed entity) | Nonbanks (Circle, Paxos), bank subsidiaries, or regulated banks (JPMorgan, BNY Mellon) |

-| Reserve Backing | 1:1 fiat reserves held at the originating bank; transparent custody under banking supervision | Varies by issuer: cash, Treasuries, crypto, or algorithmic; reserve quality and transparency differ significantly by issuer Context[3] |
+| Reserve Backing | 1:1 fiat reserves held at the originating bank; transparent custody under banking supervision | Varies by issuer: cash, Treasuries, crypto, or algorithmic.
+Reserve quality and transparency differ significantly by issuer.
+Context[3] |

-| Redemption Rights | Redeemable at par with the originating bank; clear legal claim under banking law | May trade at discount or premium in secondary markets; redemption terms vary by issuer; regulated issuers moving toward standardized at-par redemption obligations Context[3] |
+| Redemption Rights | Redeemable at par with the originating bank; clear legal claim under banking law | May trade at discount or premium in secondary markets.
+Redemption terms vary by issuer.
+Regulated issuers are moving toward standardized at-par redemption obligations.
+Context[3] |

-| Network Type | Closed, permissioned ledgers among known, KYC'd institutional participants | Public or open blockchains, or private/permissioned ledgers - depends on the issuer and deployment |
+| Network Type | Closed, permissioned ledgers among known, KYC'd institutional participants | Public or open blockchains, or private/permissioned ledgers, depending on the issuer and deployment |

-| Primary Use Cases | Institutional B2B cross-border, corporate treasury, interbank settlement, tokenized MMF distribution | Cross-border remittances, crypto trading, DeFi, dollarization tool, consumer-facing payment rails |
+| Primary Use Cases | Institutional B2B, interbank settlement, corporate treasury, trade finance, tokenized MMF distribution | Consumer remittances, DeFi liquidity, merchant settlement, crypto-native commerce, cross-border B2C |

 | Dimension | Tokenized A2A Rails | Correspondent Banking / RTGS |